danelas/Client-Provider-SMS-Response-Clicksend/README.md

 ## Features

 - Stores customer-provider relationships in a database
+- Uses provider IDs (e.g., `prov_amy`) to look up provider details
+- Maintains a JSON file of providers with their contact information
-- Receives form submissions with customer and provider details
+- Receives form submissions with customer details and provider ID
-- Handles SMS webhooks from ClickSend
+- Handles SMS webhooks from TextMagic
 - Processes "yes"/"no" or "Y"/"N" responses from providers
-- Sends appropriate confirmation or alternative provider messages
+- Sends detailed confirmation or alternative provider messages
+- Fallback to test number if primary provider fails
 - Deployable on Render

 ## Setup